rkdarst/board-game-networks/README.rst

 ------

 Under development, formats and all are unstable.
 Building gh-pages is a hack.
-Most is undocumented.
+So far almost everything is undocumented.

 License
 -------